 The sum of these items is market-shifting.
 In 2017, we will enable customers to reduce silos, eliminate custom work and cumbersome integration projects, lower storage and delivery costs, and shorten time-to-market.

-I invite you to read more here about how reducing our customers’ video operations and delivery costs by 50% fits in with the rest of Brightcove’s Manifesto for Media and our plans for 2017.
+We invite you to learn more about how reducing our customers’ video operations and delivery costs by 50% fits in with the rest of Brightcove’s Manifesto for Media and our plans for 2017.